 What he is asking for requires custom work that just creating a role does not give you.
 Sure, you can create a new role, but it does you little good when the desired functionality as described in the initial posting is not controllable by just permissions.

 #6 Updated by Diana Susca over 8 years ago

 yes, I think it is a very specific request, it was a long shot to ask for it :). initially i thought of a plugin but I saw that there were none to match this, and I have no idea what ruby is about so I can't implement it myself.

 roles can't restrict the items a user can see in the interface or the content of the drop-downs.

-#8 Updated by Matthew Connerton about 8 years ago
+#8 Updated by Matthew Connerton over 8 years ago